schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 ## Recent Data Integrity Issues
 In the past few years we've come across a number of situations where a multi-user system had potential data integrity issues.
-All of these systems have multiple simultaneous users (parallel), doing something that updated shared data.
+All of these systems have multiple simultaneous users (parallel), doing something that updates shared data.

-All of these examples come from two different multi-user systems based in React-Native.
+These examples come from two different multi-user systems based in React-Native.
 All of them also use AWS Lambdas for a back-end, and storage in some data store.
 There's nothing inherently problematic with these kinds of system.
 If two users do not share data, then there are likely no data integrity issues.
 However, what happens when multiple users do depend on shared data?

-Here are a number of examples that came up during development on these systems: cool
+Here are a number of examples that came up during development on these systems:
 * {% include li-link title="Joining a Game" %}
 * {% include li-link title="Working on a shared Design" %}
 * {% include li-link title="Players working in parallel to create a deck of cards" %}